An improved upper bound for the Froude number of irrotational solitary water waves: Preliminaries

-Here, the mass flux and the gravitational constant were scaled to unity.
-The stream function $\psi$ gives rise to the (relative) velocity field $(-\psi_y, \psi_x)$ (in the frame co-moving with the wave).
-The fluid domain is $\{(x,y) \in \R^2 : 0 < y < \eta(x)\}$, where the graph of $\eta$ describes the free surface $y = \eta(x)$.
-Moreover, $r$ is referred to as the Bernoulli constant.
-In what follows we only require $\psi_y$ to be continuous within the fluid domain up to the boundary, while the surface profile is just continuous.
+Above, $r$ is referred to as the Bernoulli constant and is a parameter of the problem.
+In what follows we only require $u=-\psi_y$ to be continuous within the fluid domain up to the boundary, while the surface profile is just continuous.
 In particular, all our results will be valid for extreme waves.

+Throughout the rest of this paper, we shall only work with the system \eqref{eq:WaterWaveProblem}, but state the results also in terms of the relative fluid velocity $(u,v)$, which is the physically more relevant quantity.
+In particular, the reader should always keep the relation \eqref{eq:def_stream_function} in mind.